 Our Alley Cat primed for Group 3 Spring Sprint

-However, she’s looking forward to the sunny as she prepares for the final leg of the Hawke’s Bay at on Saturday.
+However, she’s looking forward to the sunny as she prepares for the final leg of the Hawke’s Bay Spring at on Saturday.

 Prendergast expressed her anticipation, saying, “We can’t get too excited until it’s actually sunny on the day, but I am pretty hopeful that we will get a good track.”